Elesdes/5IABD_PA/README.md

 # ICARUS - 5AIBD Annual Project 2023-2024

-ICARUS is a student project aimed at developing a system for controlling 3D-printed hand prostheses through EMG signals using deep reinforcement learning algorithms, thereby exploring the interactions between technology and the human body by leveraging concepts related to human-machine interactions.
+ICARUS is an open-source student project aimed at developing a system for controlling 3D-printed hand prostheses through EMG signals using deep reinforcement learning algorithms, thereby exploring the interactions between technology and the human body by leveraging concepts related to human-machine interactions.

 ## Architecture & Code Structures